OctoText/OctoText/README.md

+# No longer actively being supported!
+I no longer have the time to support Octotex.
+If a developer is interested in taking this task over please contact me.
+Apologies to the people that use this extension and are hoping for updates.

 # OctoText - Simple, Easy to use, Free text or email notifications

 OctoText will notify you via text (or email) on common printer events.
 The current list of events are: